Global economy heads into final stretch with diminished momentum

 The latest souring of confidence in Germany, Europe's biggest economy, means the business climate index is now at its lowest since March 2017.
 A "swift and strong rebound is becoming increasingly unlikely" after the nation's third-quarter contraction, said ING's Carsten Brzeski.

-Morgan Stanley analysts see the Fed pausing in mid 2019, confronted with a deceleration in economic growth to just 1 per cent.
+Morgan Stanley analysts see the Fed pausing in mid-2019, confronted with a deceleration in economic growth to just one per cent.
 That compares with 3.5 per cent in the last three months.